 He won Intercontinental titles, started to become a fan-favourite, the WWE was Morrison’s oyster.
 In 2011, he finally got himself to the main-event scene before injuries meant he fell down the card.
 However, through it all Morrison still managed to put on consistently above-average matches and really started to become a figure-head in how a superstar can build himself up from literally no experience.

 He then left in late-November of 2011 and has never been seen on WWE programming since.

 So 6 years later, where would Morrison fit in?

 The truth is, Morrison wouldn’t be anything more than a mid-carder nowadays.
-With people like Balor, Zayn, Owens and Styles all part of the roster, there really isn’t a gap for someone of Morrison’s calibre in the upper-realms of the company.
-With that being said, there’s no way he wouldn’t be able to put on high quality matches with the likes of Baron Corbin, Dean Ambrose, Dolph Ziggler and Cesaro.
+With people like Balor, Zayn, Owens and Styles on the roster, there really isn’t a gap for someone of Morrison’s calibre in the upper-realms of the company.
+With that being said, there’s no way he wouldn’t be able to put on high quality matches.
+Guys likes of Baron Corbin, Dean Ambrose, Dolph Ziggler and Cesaro all come to mind.
 He’d be a good mid-level champion to have to help put over other, younger talent whilst also being able to portray both a heel or a face.
 Hey, I’d be all for seeing the Miz vs Morrison all over again, especially with the progress the Miz has made over the last year.

-All in all, there is definitely still a place in the WWE for the Shaman of Sexy and given that there was no bitterness in his departure, I’m sure the door is wide open for a return.
-Book him correctly and you’ve got a star of the mid-card, book him incorrectly and you’ve ruined what could have been a really worthwhile comeback, but that’s WWE, and we all know that you can’t even predict next week’s RAW, let alone who’ll show up in the future.
+All in all, there is definitely still a place in the WWE for the Shaman of Sexy.
+Given that there was no bitterness in his departure, I’m sure the door is wide open for a return.
+Book him correctly and you’ve got a star of the mid-card.
+If you book him incorrectly, you’ve ruined what could have been a worthwhile comeback, but that’s WWE, and we all know that you can’t even predict next week’s RAW, let alone who’ll show up in the future.